sravantikrishna/Python-Notebooks/README.md

 Following folders are included in the repository to demonstrate understanding of:
 1. Basics - basic use of Lists, Dictionaries, CSV Module.
 2. Pandas - Pandas - Filtering data, indexing and associated functions: Value_counts, isnull, pivot_table, apply method
-3. plots - PLots, Scatter Plots, Scatter Matrix, Histograms, Bar Plots
+3. plots - PLots, Scatter Plots, Scatter Matrix, Histograms, Bar Plots, asthetics of the graphs, seaborn plots